about

 This project is about sharing good things.

-It's about bringing our communities together.
+It's about bringing two amazing communities together.

 ~ Peter

 p.s.s.
-You can also take a look at our recently updated FAQ, right here!
+You can also take a look at our recently updated FAQ, right here.